 The most common causes of truck accidents include:

-At the Powell & Rose Law Firm, PLLC, our Ozark truck accident lawyers have experience pursuing legal action against negligent truck drivers and motor carriers.
+At the Law Offices of David L Powell, our Ozark truck accident lawyers have experience pursuing legal action against negligent truck drivers and motor carriers.
 We can determine whether you have a case and create a strategy to try to resolve it favorably.

 The actions you take after a truck accident could affect the outcome of your case if you choose to pursue compensation from the at-fault party.
 It’s crucial to follow the necessary steps immediately.
 Even if your injury is minor, you should start preparing for your case within days of the crash to avoid unnecessary delays and other obstacles.

-Hire the Powell & Rose Law Firm, PLLC to represent you.
+Hire the Law Offices of David L Powell to represent you.
 We can investigate the accident and gather the available evidence.
 We will file a claim with the at-fault party’s insurance company and handle negotiations, so you don’t have to.
 You should focus on getting better.
 Leave the hard part to us.

 Go to the emergency room once you leave the accident scene.
 It’s vital to begin treatment no matter what type of injury you sustained.
 Listen to their orders if the initial doctor recommends follow-ups or refers you to another medical provider.
 You should continue treating until your physicians release you from their care.
 Attending your appointments regularly is necessary to show that you suffered an injury in the accident and a timeline of your recovery.